Dharshan1105/Tic-Tac-Toe/README.md

 **Features:**

 * Play Tic Tac Toe on multiple grid sizes: 3x3, 4x4, or 5x5.
-* Compete against a computer opponent.
+* Compete against another opponent.
-* Visually appealing and responsive game board.
 * Keeps track of the current player and winner.
 * Announces the winner or a draw clearly.